hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

 The process for creating a *BatchHeader* is very similar to a TransactionHeader.
 Compile the *batch.proto* file, and then instantiate the appropriate class with the appropriate values.
-This time, there are just two properties: a *signer pubkey*, and a set of *Transaction ids*.
+This time, there are just two properties: a *signer public_key*, and a set of *Transaction ids*.
-Just like with a TransactionHeader, the signer pubkey must have been generated from the private key used to sign the Batch.
+Just like with a TransactionHeader, the signer public_key must have been generated from the private key used to sign the Batch.
 The Transaction ids are a list of the *header signatures* from the Transactions to be batched.
 They must be in the same order as the Transactions themselves.